20252025.07.01

 The kneading of dough in a continuous mixer

-In dough production, the development of gluten structure is directly influenced by the energy input during the mixing process.
-At Sobatech, this input is precisely quantified in watt-hours per kilogram (Wh/kg)—a highly objective and repeatable quality parameter.
+In dough production, gluten network development is strongly influenced by the mechanical energy transferred during mixing.
+At Sobatech, this energy input is quantified in watt-hours per kilogram (Wh/kg), providing an objective and reproducible parameter linked to dough structure, extensibility, and final product performance.

 Different dough types require varying levels of energy input to achieve optimal texture and elasticity.
 Examples include: